CARTAvis/manual_source/source/region_list_widget.rst

 -------------
 When a region is selected in the Image Viewer Widget or the Region List Widget, it becomes the active region.
 The active region entry is highlighted in the Region List Widget.
 When a region is selected as active in the Image Viewer Widget, the region list will be updated to show the active region in the view when the region list is long.

+When multiple regions are selected, there is still a region marked as active among the selected regions.
+The active region is highlighted with a different color in the Region List Widget and with white control points in the Image Viewer Widget (others are with control points in gray).

 Region configuration
 --------------------
 To configure the properties of a region, you can double-click on the region entry in the Region List Widget.
 This will open the Region Configuration Dialog where you can modify the properties of the region such as name, gemetry, and styling.
 The Region Configuration Dialog also provides a way to delete the region or to lock/unlock the region.

+When multiple regions are selected, the Region Configuration Dialog will show the common properties of the selected regions.
+Modifying a common property will apply to all selected regions.
+For example, if you select two regions with different colors and then change the color in the Region Configuration Dialog, both regions will be updated to have the same new color.

 Center a region